yangshiteng/DS04---Decision-Tree-and-Random-Forest/README.md

 In general, Decision Tree algorithms are referred to as CART or Classification and Regression Trees.

 So, what is actually going on in the background?
-Growing a tree involves deciding on which features to choose and what conditions to use for splitting, along with knowing when to stop.
+Growing a tree involves deciding on which features to choose and what conditions to use for splitting, along with knowing when to stop to avoid overfitting.
 As a tree generally grows arbitrarily, you will need to trim it down for it to look beautiful.
 Lets start with a common technique used for splitting.

 ## Types of Decision Trees